datakaveri/iudx-MOTION2NX/README.md

 support only ArithmeticBEAVY secret sharing protocol.
 We can extend this setting to multiple (>2) data providers as well.

 ## New additions
+1. **ReLU using Helper Node :** In this work, we implement the ReLU functionality using the Helper Node framework.

+In our previous work, we implemented multiplication and convolution operations using the Helper Node.

+Here, we extend this approach to implement 3-PC ReLU, following the algorithm described in “Efficient Secure Three-Party Computation with a Helper” (ePrint 2018/442)
+.

+The original algorithm is designed for arithmetic shares.
+To integrate it into ABY 2.0, we implemented wrapper functions that transparently convert ABY 2.0 shares into arithmetic shares and back.

-1. **ReLU using Helper Node :** In this work we implemented RelU functionality using Helper Node.
-In previous works multiplication and convolution operations are implemented using Helper node.Please see https://eprint.iacr.org/2018/442 for the
+This makes our ReLU operator seamlessly usable within the ABY 2.0 framework while maintaining compatibility with secure multiparty computation protocols.In this work we implemented RelU functionality using Helper Node.
+In previous works multiplication and convolution operations are implemented using Helper node.
+We implemented th3-PC ReLU from  https://eprint.iacr.org/2018/442.
+Note that this algorithm is for arithmetic shares we implemente the wrapper functions that can convert ABY2.0 shares into arithmetic.
+W
 2. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.